.

 snitch, snitched, snitching, snitches.verbs

-intransitive verb use-to turn informer (he snitched on others to maintain his position); to snitch on a person means to tell someone that the person has done something bad or wrong, in order to get him or her into trouble
+intransitive verb use-to turn informer (he snitched on others to maintain his position); to snitch on someone means to tell someone that another has done something bad or wrong, in order to get him or her into trouble

 transitive verb use.to steal (something, usually something of little value); pilfer; steal